ficristo/brackets-terminal-x/README.md

 ## Requirements

+If you want to install the extension manually you need to install Node.js version 6.
-Since v1.0.0 you shouldn't need anything.
+Otherwise since v1.0.0 you shouldn't need anything.
 In earlier versions you needed a C++ compiler installed to your computer.

 ## How to install

-Since Brackets 1.11 it is possible to install directly from the Extension Manager on all platforms.
+Because of https://github.com/adobe/brackets/issues/13312 the latest version is not available in the registry.
+To get it you have to install it manually.
 It could take a while to be installed, be patient.

 ### Installing manually